ietf-wg-asdf/SDF/sdf.md

 The structure of a path in a namespace is defined by the JSON Pointers to the definitions in the SDF documents in that namespace.
-For example, if there is an SDF document defining an Object "Switch" with an action "on", then the reference to the action would be "ns:/sdfObject/Switch/sdfAction/on" where `ns` is the namespace prefix (short name for the namespace).
+For example, if there is an SDF document defining an sdfObject "Switch" with an action "on", then the reference to the action would be "ns:/sdfObject/Switch/sdfAction/on" where `ns` is the namespace prefix (short name for the namespace).